A Guide To eCommerce Supply Chain Management

-Omnichannel and eCommerce are new selling and shipping paradigms with new touch points for customers.
+Omnichannel and eCommerce are now selling and shipping paradigms with new touchpoints for customers.
 It’s all about customer convenience and expectations.
 This ensures a very different dynamic that places power in the hands of the customers, resulting in greater CX.

 An effective SCM can be defined as the competence to boost on a portfolio of metrics.
 It should be a result of extensive research on how a supply chain behaves along with its chief concerns like diverse markets, risk management, dynamic customer demands, and technological advancements.
 A best in class will focus on the following: